Rise of the electric car: Future of Energy P3

 If your house or building has invested in solar panels and smart grid connection, it can charge your car when you don’t need it and then feed that energy back into your house, building, or community power grid at night, potentially saving on our energy bill or even making you a bit of side cash.

-But you know what, now we’re creeping into the topic of solar energy, and quite frankly, that deserves it’s very own conversation: Solar energy disrupts the old guard: Future of Energy P4
+But you know what, now we’re creeping into the topic of solar energy, and quite frankly, that deserves it’s very own conversation: Solar energy and the rise of the energy internet: Future of Energy P4

 The following popular and institutional links were referenced for this forecast:

 The following Quantumrun links were referenced for this forecast: